 Kelly Koehn (OSF costume props artisan from 1986-2006) is now the costume crafts/dyer at ACT in San Francisco, having most recently worked on a production of Vigil with Marco Barricelli.
 Kelly’s husband Russell Huddleston was the assistant Master Electrician at OSF from 1989-98 and is now working in Oakland as a biologist for CH2mHill.

-Actor Dee Maaske (at OSF 21 seasons) appeared in Amy Herzog's 4000 Miles at Capital Stage Company in Sacramento, CA March 12-April 13, 2014.
+Actor Dee Maaske (at OSF 21 seasons) recently appeared in Amy Herzog's 4000 Miles at Capital Stage Company in Sacramento, CA, and will appear in the same show at Playmakers Repertory Theatre in Chapel Hill, NC April 1-19.

 Daniel Mayes and Helen Machin-Smith (at OSF 1981-83) began Island Stage Left in the summer of 1999 with The Tempest and have performed “Shakespeare under the Stars” for the past fourteen years, with a spring, fall and winter shoulder season of modern work including Art, Doubt, Rabbit Hole, The Clean House, The Drawer Boy, Trying and many others.
 Dan and Helen worked many years in Seattle at Intiman, ACT, Tacoma Actors Guild, and Seattle Repertory Theatre.
 Helen has directed the company’s productions and Dan has played everything from Iago to Malvolio, Macbeth to Lady Bracknell, Father Flynn to Shylock.
 They bring other actors (many Equity) to the island from New York, Chicago, Seattle, etc., and their audience comes from around the country.
 They have two outdoor venues for the summer shows.
 Phil Davidson came a few summers ago to play Egeon in A Comedy of Errors.

 Christine Meyers (OSF costume shop) now lives in Seattle and has designed shows for Seattle Repertory Theatre and other companies.

 Paige Newmark (assistant director to Andy Traister on his productions of The Threepenny Opera and Strange Snow in 1986) is now artistic director of Shakespeare WA (Western Australia).